2019 Department of Medicine Teaching Awards

-The Department of Medicine's annual teaching awards are a terrific opportunity to celebrate excellent teachers and mentors in every division.
+The Department of Medicine's annual teaching awards are always a highlight-- a way to celebrate and honor the great teachers in each division.

-The 2018 Teaching Awards were presented by Department Chair Bob Harrington, MD, at Medicine Grand Rounds on April 11.
+The 2019 Teaching Awards were presented by Department Chair Bob Harrington, MD, at Medicine Grand Rounds on May 1.
 Each division honored at least one of its teachers.
-As Harrington pointed out, these teachers ranged from new hires to senior teachers (although he tactfully neglected to point out which was which), from "frequent fliers" to new members of the department team.
-We congratulate all of the 2018 recipients.
+We congratulate all of the 2019 recipients.

 Associate Professor, Blood and Marrow Transplantation